Doc-Hamon/These-HiRID/README.md

 # These-HiRID

+The Hirid DataSet have 3 type of data :

+-  Observationnal data : clinical data and biological data
+-  Pharmaceutical data : all drugs use in the swiss ICU
+-  General data :sex, age, admission time, discharge status (alive or dead)

 Step by Step :

 - 1/ In the dataset Hirid, compute patients who's can have a mesurate GFR, (have the same day a urinary creatinine, a blood creatinine, and hourly volume)